Prof. Junye Li demystifies the connection between bank credit risk and sovereign risk through his research and analysis of the previous crunch.

 The world of accounting, CSR and sustainability and unlocking the powerful potential of an unsung hero – the accountant.

 What is sustainable finance?
 And how can the law help make it reach the planet’s sustainable development goals?
-A new, free, downloadable publication from the Council on Business & Society […]
+A free, downloadable publication from the Council on Business & Society from […]

 Knowledge for the Common Good

 ESSEC Business School Profs.
 Anne Jeny and Estefania Santacreu-Vasut explore the world’s Big Four audit firms and come up with research that suggests that the nature and grammar of languages […]

 Student research at ESSEC Business School on gender in the finance industry

 Fabrice Cavarretta, ESSEC Business School, provides a striking metaphor to argue against the survival of the economic fittest and for the diversity of the business species.

 Does studying economics make people more selfish?
 And if so, what role do business schools have to play in shaping the values of our future leaders?
 Karoline Strauss explores.

 Professors Estefania Santacreu-Vasut and François Longin investigate the influence of gender stereotypes on investors’ financial decisions.